denisPavlenko7610/RDTools/Readme.md

 - Use RDTools nameSpace and periodically update the package 🙂

-(Recommended to use only for your own projects)
+(Recommended to use for your own projects because there is a risk that something could go wrong)

 - Actual version - 1.1.0
 - Minimal Unity version - 2020.2